 American Miniature Horse Broodmares

-I don’t own a stallion anymore and only use outside stallions for breeding.
-For one, it is so much quieter in the barn.
-In addition, I prefer to select the right stallion for a mare, instead of covering all the mares by the same stallion.
-The selection of stallions in Europe is big enough so that I can choose the best match for each mare.
+For breeding, I mostly rely on outside stallions.
+It is much quieter in the stable and simplifies the keeping of horses enormously.
+I prefer to select the right stallion for a mare instead of randomly covering all mares by the same stallion.
+The selection of stallions in Europe is relatively large, so that the best possible mating can be chosen for each mare.